Acknowledgment of Country:

 Traditionally, NAIDOC Week celebrations occur in July.
 Due to the events of 2020, celebrations have shifted to November for this year to continue creating awareness of our country’s indigenous communities.

 Jason asked Afford staff to join him in a cleansing ceremony, as a sign of new beginning for the community.
 A welcome dance followed with depictions of the kangaroo, emu and eagle.
-Clients of all abilities joined in the dance and movements.
+Customers of all abilities joined in the dance and movements.

 An important part of the welcome ceremony involved placing clay handprints onto a surface to be kept and recognised as a symbol of solidarity.
 An Afford jacket was chosen as the surface.
 Handprints adorn the jacket, which is now displayed proudly in a frame at the Green Valley site.